Tutor Support Included

 Throughout our Nurse course, UK learners will study a range of topics, including:

-• Roles and Responsibilities of a Nurse – Learn about the purpose and function of the Nursing and Midwifery Council (NMC), as well as the multidisciplinary approach to healthcare
+• Professionalism – Learn about the roles and responsibilities of working within the health service, as well as the multidisciplinary approach to healthcare

 You will also complete modules that focus on giving you the study skills for university, which is perfect for those who have been out of education for some time.
 For more information on what you’ll explore in our Nurse course, UK learners can see the ‘Modules’ tab.